RulzUrLife/RulzUrAPI/README.md

 If no option is specified, the install will perform a `-a` by default.

-Help is available with `./manage.py install -h`.
+Help is available with `./manage.py install -h`

+## docker
+Usage `./manage.py docker [options]`, options can be combined.

+* -b: build the docker container
+* -c: clean docker runtime (stop and remove containers)
+* -r: run the dedicated docker container

+Help is available with `./manage.py docker -h`